Soul eater (folklore): Cerberus

-Hades' three headed dog, Cerberus, was a protector of the underworld.
+In Greek and Roman mythology, Hades' three headed dog, Cerberus, was a protector of the underworld.
 He guarded the doors to the underworld so ruthlessly that anyone other than Hades who tried to enter through them was eaten by the dog, and any soul that tried to leave the underworld was consumed or destroyed by the hound as well.

+Makonde

+The Makonde people of Mozambique, Tanzania, and southeastern Kenya believe that sorcerers (vavi, singular uwavi) consume the souls (mahoka) of people they have killed, in order to make themselves more powerful.
+In many cases, the sorcerers engage in cannibalism so as to absorb the soul of the deceased.